Alfresco/docs-alfresco/content-services/6.0/admin/auth-sync.md

 5. Click **Save** to apply the changes you've made to the authentication chain.

     If you do not want to save the changes, click **Close**.

+### Manage CIFS authentication

+You can configure the CIFS authentication.

+1. Open the **Admin Console**.

+2. In the **Directories** section, click **Directory Management**.

+3. In the **CIFS Authentication** section, select a directory from the list to authenticate CIFS.
+Alternatively, select **Disabled** to disable CIFS authentication.

+    > Note: CIFS uses a challenge or response to authenticate.
+Only a single directory can be used to authenticate.

+4. Click **Save** to apply the changes you have made to the authentication chain.

 ### Manage browser based automatic login